dimitrifrazao/iogame/README.md

 **ABOUT:**

-simple online multiplayer io game that you can play on a browser.<br />
+Simple online multiplayer io game that you can play on a browser.<br />
-uses nodejs, express, socket.io and typescript.<br />
+Uses nodejs, express, socket.io and typescript.<br />

 **HOW TO RUN:**